Leh to Pangong to Leh on the Same Day—Is it Even Possible? by Vansh Tiwari

 But there will be a known location that you will indeed identify and tick mark your visiting destination.

 Below is the route I selected while filling out the Inner Line Permit.
-However, during the initial planning stage, visiting Hanle remained my Top priority.
-But, I was required to modify the plan as my knowledge improved.
+However, during the initial planning stage, visiting Hanle remained my top priority.
+But, I modified the plan as my knowledge improved.

 However, you can tick a mark on every route because the cost will be the same.